moleculer-java/moleculer-spring-boot-demo/README.md

 - GlassFish Server Open Source Edition V4 and V5
 - Apache Tomcat V7, V8 and V9
 - Eclipse Jetty V9
+- Payara Server V5

 The WAR may work with other servers (it's built on standard non-blocking Servlet API).

 **Build Windows Installer**

 The standalone version is not Servlet-based and relies on Netty for higher performance.
 The project does not include any transporter libraries (JARs) in its initial state.
 If you want to use transporters (such as Redis, Kafka or NATS) the transporter dependencies must be listed in the "build.gradle" file.
 To create the installer, run the "gradle buildInstaller" command in the project's root directory:

 ![image](docs/gradlew.png)

 The executable installer will be generated into the "installer/dist" directory, as "moleculer_setup_1.0.0.exe".
 This installer will create all required libraries and configuration files, what is needed to run the service.

 ![image](docs/installer1.png)